alireza01/aura-task-app/.roo/rules/rules.md

 Guiding Principles for Professional Web App Development These principles aim to ensure the development of high-quality, modern, robust, and delightful web applications, focusing on completeness, exceptional user experience, code excellence, and long-term maintainability.

-1. Completeness and Holistic Feature Integration:
+1. Completeness and Holistic Feature Integration
 Rule: No Dead Code or Orphaned Features.

 Best Practice: Regularly audit the codebase.
 Before initiating new features, ensure existing ones are fully implemented, polished, and seamlessly integrated into the user's workflow.
 If a component or feature is partially built, prioritize its completion or make a conscious decision to remove it to prevent codebase bloat and confusion.